 The iNPUT-ACE team has built – and continues to maintain – a purpose-built software solution for playback, conversion, and analysis of proprietary video files.
 Now users can drag/drop/play over 92% of the surveillance videos they encounter in a day-to-day workflow.
 Plus, the program goes far beyond simple playback.
 It is always important to validate your tools, and the iNPUT-ACE team puts a tremendous amount of work into ensuring that raw video data is instantly accessible, that proprietary metadata (like timestamps) are decoded, and that tools are included to streamline your video investigation.

-This blog post got a lot longer than intended and diverged into some technical areas, so if you have any comments or questions, please reach out to our team at firstname.lastname@example.org.
+This blog post is a longer one that diverged into some technical areas, so if you have any comments or questions, please reach out to our team at email@example.com.

 See the dropped frames in FFmpeg for yourself and validate your tools using the link below.